 Denon AVR-X2200W Review

-Feature wise, this amp seems to check off all of the boxes.
+Feature-wise, this amp seems to check off all of the boxes.
 It features HDCP 2.2, a standard that you will need if you want to use 4k video.
 You can hook up a total of 8 HDMI sources, with two of these sources supporting audio return.
-While many amplifiers have been reducing or eliminating the amount of analog inputs, this one stays true to its heritage with 4 stereo analog jacks.
-You also get 2 optical and one coaxial digital input.
+While many amplifiers have been reducing or eliminating the number of analog inputs, this one stays true to its heritage with four stereo analog jacks.
+You also get two optical and one coaxial digital input.
 If you couldn’t tell from the name, this unit outputs 2200W of sound.
-It also supports Dolby Atmos and DTX, which allows you to connect up to 7 satellite speakers and 2 subwoofers.
+It also supports Dolby Atmos and DTX, which allows you to connect up to 7 satellite speakers and two subwoofers.
 This will give you about 95 watts RMS to each channel, which is pretty reasonable given how efficient most modern speakers are.

-This is where the Denon AVR-X2200W really stands out.
+This is where the Denon AVR-X2200W stands out.
 The sound quality from this receiver is detailed, clear and had a wide sound stage.
-Our testers tried out the movie Interstellar since it was nominated by the Oscars for its excellent sound mixing.
-For the most part the results turned out quite well.
-Dialog was perfectly clear.
+Our testers tried out the movie Interstellar since the Oscars nominated it for its excellent sound mixing.
+For the most part, the results turned out quite well.
+The dialog was clear.
 Voice positioning was excellent.
 Our testers were able to crank up the volume quite loudly, so this would work well in large rooms or with more power hungry speakers.
 Unfortunately, we did find a few flaws with the receiver.
 The main issue was that the bass wasn’t fantastic.
 We were expecting something a little punchier, and we didn’t quite receive it.
 This receiver does have two subwoofer outputs, so this unit might be ideal for bass heads who have their own powered sub.

 Setup & Calibration

-This is another area where the Denon AVR X2200W really stood out.
+This is another area where the Denon AVR X2200W stood out.
 Most calibration procedures for modern receivers are quite poor.
-This is actually a very involved process, as performing an improper calibration can seriously throw off your sound quality.
-With the X2200W, the set up procedure was very simple.
+This is a very involved process, as performing an improper calibration can seriously throw off your sound quality.
+With the X2200W, the setup procedure was straightforward.
 They included a cardboard stand to place the calibration mic on, and give you detailed instructions on how to move the mic around the room.
-The entire process took around 30 minutes, and made a HUGE difference in the quality of the sound.
+The entire process took around 30 minutes and made a HUGE difference in the quality of the sound.
 The amp was now perfectly tuned to my speakers and room.